International Section of the ISSA on Machine and System Safety

 - Consider safety

-Our goal: make clear importance of risk assessment for machines to traders and buyers
+Our goal: make clear the importance of risk assessment for machines to traders and buyers

 - Apply safety